-- 17. - (a) Visiting Research Fellowships shall be of two kinds: Ordinary Visiting Research Fellowships and Visiting Research Fellowships in the Creative Arts. - (b) - Ordinary Visiting Research Fellowships shall be tenable for not more than one year and shall ordinarily be held for one Full Term only.
-There shall be no more than two such Fellows at any one time. - (ii) Any member of the Governing Body may nominate a person to be considered for election to an Ordinary Visiting Research Fellowship; a nomination made by a Fellow who is not a member of the Governing Body must be supported by a member of the Governing Body. - (iii) Ordinary Visiting Research Fellows shall be elected on the recommendation of the Research Committee in accordance with Bylaw VII.29(d)(ii)(b).
-A person who has previously been elected to a Visiting Research Fellowship of the College shall not be eligible for election. - (iv) No stipend shall be attached to an Ordinary Visiting Research Fellowship but accommodation shall normally be provided. - (c) - (i) Visiting Research Fellowships in the Creative Arts shall be open to practitioners in any area of the Creative Arts, in particular creative writing, musical composition, the performing arts, the fine arts and all the visual arts.
-There shall not normally be more than one Visiting Research Fellow in the Creative Arts at any one time.
+(a) Visiting Research Fellowships shall be of two kinds: Ordinary Visiting Research Fellowships and Visiting Research Fellowships in the Creative Arts.

+- (i) Ordinary Visiting Research Fellowships shall be tenable for not more than one year and shall ordinarily be held for one Full Term only.
+There shall be no more than two such Fellows at any one time. - (ii) Any member of the Governing Body may nominate a person to be considered for election to an Ordinary Visiting Research Fellowship; a nomination made by a Fellow who is not a member of the Governing Body must be supported by a member of the Governing Body. - (iii) Ordinary Visiting Research Fellows shall be elected on the recommendation of the Fellowship and Appointments Committee.
+A person who has previously been elected to a Visiting Research Fellowship of the College shall not be eligible for election. - (iv) No stipend shall be attached to an Ordinary Visiting Research Fellowship but accommodation shall normally be provided.